Bunkr-2FA/SIMD-48-Testing/readme.md

-# Testing & Fuzzing of the secp256r1 Implementaion on Solana (SIMD-0048)
+# Testing & Fuzzing of the `secp256r1` program implementation on Solana

 ## Introduction

-This repository is focused on the testing and fuzzing of the `secp256r1` implementation found in SIMD-0048.
+This repository is focused on the testing and fuzzing of the `secp256r1` implementation found in [SIMD-0048](https://github.com/solana-foundation/solana-improvement-documents/blob/main/proposals/0048-native-program-for-secp256r1-sigverify.md).

 ## Purpose

-The aim is to ensure the robustness and security of `secp256r1` implementation by providing comprehensive tests and fuzzing strategies.
+The aim is to ensure the robustness and security of `secp256r1` implementation by providing comprehensive tests from the wycheproof project as well as some fuzzing strategies.

 ## Contents